Project facts

 ARCH also looked beyond its pilot cities and compiled a report that maps and characterises European initiatives and case studies on advancing the resilience of cultural heritage to natural and human-induced disasters as well as to the long-term consequences of climate change.
 Forty initiatives are featured in this report, 32 as snapshots and 8 as case studies.

-In order to ensure that the solutions developed by ARCH are in line with the needs of local end-users, as expressed in the match-making sessions, and with current practices, a requirements analysis was conducted and system specifications were drawn up.
+In order to ensure that the solutions developed by ARCH were in line with the needs of local end-users, as expressed in the match-making sessions, and with current practices, a requirements analysis was conducted and system specifications were drawn up.
 ARCH partners identified 134 requirements across the four pilot cities, each mapped to one or more of the solutions that will be developed by the ARCH project partners.

 Based on the exploratory work, ARCH has developed a combined disaster risk management (DRM) and climate change adaptation cycle, the ARCH Disaster Risk Management Framework.
 The ARCH DRM Framework is specifically aimed at historic areas and helps actors in the fields of heritage management, disaster risk management and climate change adaptation to understand which steps are necessary to develop a combined disaster risk management and climate change adaptation plan with specific focus on historic areas.
+This framework has been adopted and advanced in a CEN Workshop Agreement in order to transfer project results into standardization processes.